alsyundawy/dns-blocklists/FAQ.md

 A few lists don't follow this pattern:

-- The full **TIF** list is too big for AdGuard (browser extension) and needs at least 2 GB of RAM in AdGuard Home.
+- The full **TIF** list is too big for AdGuard Mobile for iOS and needs at least 2 GB of RAM in AdGuard Home.
 Its RPZ version is also split into two files, and you need both.
 - **Most Abused TLDs** comes in AdGuard-specific, uBlock Origin-specific, and RPZ-specific variants instead of the usual five, since it relies on exclusion rules that work differently across tools.
+It also has an aggressive/allowlist pair for both the AdBlock and Wildcard formats.
-- **DNS Rebind Protection** only works with AdGuard and AdGuard Home.
+- **DNS Rebind Protection** only works with AdGuard, AdGuard Home, and AdGuard DNS.
 - **NRD/DGA** lists only come as Adblock and plain domain lists.
+- The three [DoH/VPN/TOR/Proxy Bypass](README.md#bypass) lists build on each other: [Bypass Full](README.md#bypass_all) covers encrypted DNS servers plus VPN/TOR/proxy services, [DoH only](README.md#bypass_dns) is the narrower encrypted-DNS-only subset, and [DoH IPs](README.md#bypass_ips) is the IPv4 companion specifically for the DoH-only list, not for VPN/TOR/proxy services (which don't resolve to a fixed IP set).
-- A few lists (**Badware Hoster**, **Most Abused TLDs**, referral allow/block lists) also ship as a ControlD folder you can import straight into a ControlD profile.
+- **Badware Hoster** and **Most Abused TLDs** also ship as a ControlD folder you can import straight into a ControlD profile.
+Of the two referral lists (see [section 5](#referral)), only the Referral Allowlist has a ControlD folder, the Referral Blocklist doesn't.

 **[Back to top](#table-of-contents)**